hyperledger-archives/composer/packages/composer-website/jekylldocs/overview/overview.md

 ---
 layout: default
-title: Fabric Composer -  Overview
+title: Hyperledger Composer -  Overview
 category: overview
 sidebar: sidebars/introduction.md
-excerpt: Fabric Composer overview
+excerpt: Hyperledger Composer overview
 ---

 # Overview

 ---

-Fabric Composer is a set of APIs, a modeling language and a programming model to quickly define and deploy business networks and applications that allow **participants** to send **transactions** that exchange **assets**.
+{{site.data.conrefs.composer_full}} is a set of APIs, a modeling language and a programming model to quickly define and deploy business networks and applications that allow **participants** to send **transactions** that exchange **assets**.